openresty/lua-nginx-module/README.markdown

 ----------
 * **Context:** `set_by_lua*`, `rewrite_by_lua*`, `access_by_lua*`, `content_by_lua*`

-Read and write the response status.
+Read and write the current request's response status.
 This should be called before sending out the response headers.

     ngx.status = ngx.HTTP_CREATED